MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/list_1.md

 -   The object marked with an asterisk \(\*\) has focus.

--   When listing disks, if a disk is missing, its disk number is prefixed with M. for example, the first missing disk is numbered M0.
+-   When listing disks, if a disk is missing, its disk number is prefixed with M. For example, the first missing disk is numbered M0.

 ## <a name="BKMK_examples"></a>Examples